jon-jacky/Piety/editors/edsel.md

 To enter an indented line, type *tab* (or *^I*) at the beginning of the line.
 *edsel* inserts blanks (space characters) to match the indentation of the preceding line.
-The type the text of the new indented line.
+Then type the text of the new indented line.

 To edit an indented line, type *^J* (jump to next word) at the beginning of the line.
 *edsel* places the cursor on the first non-blank character in the line.
 Then edit